 123 Main St. Louisville, OH 43071

 Essentially, this string needs to be parsed.
 There are no guarantees that it comes in this form.
 It may or may not have punctuation or line breaks, and who knows about capitalization.
 This is a common need, however, which has been discussed time and time again.
 Many developers rely wholly on the graces of a regular expression to save them from this potentially bottomless parsing pit of despair.
-Unless all your addresses look like this, regular expressions are not the answer.
+But unless all your addresses look like this, regular expressions are not the answer to your problem.

 In this simple example, the problem is obvious: Regular expressions look for patterns in text, but they have no way of knowing what each part of a string means.
 In other words, there's no way to know whether "Louisville" or "St. Louisville" is the name of the city (Ohio has both).
 Depending on which it is changes the street field.
 Is it "Main St." or just "Main" and thus could be "Main Avenue"?